Enough with the Echo Chamber: Why Shotgun Clichés Need to Retire

 The “Golf with a Shotgun” Comparison

 Let’s start with the most common entry point for newcomers: describing sporting clays as “golf with a shotgun.”
 We get it—you move from station to station, there’s a scorecard, and someone is probably using overpriced gear.
 But the comparison is lazy.
 Golf is a game of static precision and agonizingly slow paces; clay shooting is an explosive exercise in hand-eye coordination and reactive timing.
-Calling it golf does a disservice to the intensity of the break and the visceral satisfaction of turning a four-inch disc of pitch into a cloud of dust.
+Calling it “golf” is like calling a demolition derby “parallel parking with attitude.”
+It’s a disservice to the intensity of the break.

 The Rhyme That Doesn’t Reason